 Mistake #7 – Setting Unrealistic Timelines

-It doesn’t happen all the time, but some prospective homebuyers visit our office ready to sign a contract with full expectations that construction will start within a week – or less.
+It doesn’t happen all the time, but some first-time homebuyers visit our office ready to sign a contract with full expectations that construction will start within a week – or less.
 Obviously, that’s not going to happen.

 If you want to build a new home, understand it usually takes 4-to-6 months to plan and build one.